High-dimensional quantum key distribution rates for multiple measurement bases: Asymptotic key rates

 where and $\eta$ is given by the real solution of the polynomial equation of degree $m$

 that minimizes the key rate.
 Let us stress again that this solution is valid for all $d$ if $m\leq 3$.
 For larger $m$, this is true only for prime dimensions.
-However, if $m=d+1$, our result holds also in the case of prime power dimensions, as in that case $d+1$ MUBs are known to exist and their measurement would yield complete knowledge about the distributed state. \\ As mentioned above, while in general there is no closed form solution for $\eta$, there are two special cases which allow for further simplification.
+However, if $m=d+1$, our result holds also in the case of prime power dimensions, as in that case $d+1$ MUBs are known to exist and their measurement would yield complete knowledge about the distributed state.

+As mentioned above, while in general there is no closed form solution for $\eta$, there are two special cases which allow for further simplification.

 First, if $m=2$, then $\eta = Q_X Q_Z / (d-1)^2$ and $v = (d-1)^2$, yielding

 with the binary Shannon entropy $h(Q) = -Q\log_2Q - (1-Q)\log_2(1-Q)$.
 In the symmetric case $Q_X=Q_Z$, the key rate reduces to the asymptotic key rate for two MUBs found in Ref.~\cite{bradler2016finite}.